djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 }.
 $$

-This is exactly the area of a radius-$r$ circle.
+This equals the area of a circle of radius $r$.

 Why?